dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 Running `docker-compose up` will use the environment variables specified in the `.env` file next to the `docker-compose.yml`.
 The available variables are:

+* `VIRTUOSO_ADMIN_PASSWD`: The password for the Virtuoso Database. **This needs to be set in order to successfully start the SPARQL endpoint.**

+* `VIRTUOSO_HTTP_PORT`: The HTTP port of the OpenLink VOS instance.

+* `VIRTUOSO_ISQL_PORT`: The ISQL port of the OpenLink VOS instance.

+* `VIRTUOSO_DIR`: The directory that stores the content of the virtuoso triple store.

 * `COLLECTION_URI`: The URI of a Databus Collection.
 If you want to load the DBpedia Dataset it is recommended to use the *Latest Core Collection*
   (https://databus.dbpedia.org/dbpedia/collections/latest-core).
 You can start the SPARQL endpoint with any other Databus Collection or you can copy the files manually into the `./downloads` folder.

-* `VIRTUOSO_ADMIN_PASSWD`: The password for the Virtuoso Database. **This needs to be set in order to successfully start the SPARQL endpoint.**

-* `VIRTUOSO_HTTP_PORT`: The HTTP port of the OpenLink VOS instance.

-* `VIRTUOSO_ISQRL_PORT`: The ISQL port of the OpenLink VOS instance.

 * `DATA_DIR`: The directory containing the loaded data.
 The download container will download files to this directory.
 You can also copy files into the directory manually.

-* `VIRTUOSO_DIR`: The directory that stores the content of the virtuoso triple store.

 * `DOMAIN`: The domain of your resource identifiers.
 This variable is only required if you intend to access the HTML view of your resources (e.g. if you want to run a DBpedia Chapter).
 The HTML view will only show correct views for identifiers in the specified domain.
   (e.g. set this to http://ru.dbpedia.org when running the Russian chapter with Russian resource identifiers)

+* `DBP_LANG` : The language code of your language.
+Defaults to 'en'.

+* `DBP_CATEGORY` : The word 'category' in your language.
+Defaults to 'Category'.

 ### Container Configurations

 You can configure the containers in the network even further by adjusting the `docker-compose.yml` file.
 The following section lists all the environment variables that can only be set in the `docker-compose.yml` for each of the containers.

+Only change the docker-compose.yml if you know what you are doing.
+For most users the .env file is sufficient.

 #### Container 1: OpenLink VOS Instance